8 Grocery Store Secrets from the Produce Section You Probably Didn’t Know

 Pay attention to recalls

 You’ll most likely hear about a national food recall, and grocery stores are quick to take items off shelves.
-But for real-time notifications, check out the Canadian Food Inspection Agency’s website.
+But for real-time notifications, check out the federal government’s Recalls and Safety Alerts website.
 If you purchased a recalled fruit or vegetable, throw it out and sanitize anything in your kitchen that it came into contact with, like utensils, cutting boards and countertops.

 Produce is at the front of the store for a reason